Sueños en tránsito

-Sueños en tránsito (Dreams in traffic) is the third studio album by recording artist Nicole and her final album with Sony Music.
-It was released by RCA Records on 19 June 1997.
+Sueños en tránsito (Dreams in traffic) is the third studio album by recording artist Nicole.
+It was released by BMG on 19 June 1997, being Nicole's last album for the label.
 Production was entirely handled by Gustavo Cerati, and represented the most radical change in Nicole's musical style, shifting from her traditional Latin pop and pop rock influences, to exploring electronic, trip hop, and alternative rock styles.

 The album received critical acclaim from critics, who praised its innovative style, Cerati's production, and Nicole's vocals and songwriting.

 Track listing

 All tracks produced by Gustavo Cerati, unless otherwise noted.

 Personnel

 Taken and adapted from Allmusic.com.